neurala/via-native-plugins/README.md

 3. How are these types identified and loaded in B4B?
 	The DLL will be scanned for an `extern "C" PLUGIN_API NeuralaPluginExitFunction initMe(NeuralaPluginManager*, NeuralaPluginStatus*)`.
 Types derived from the three interfaces mentioned above must be registered through the `PluginManager` (`PluginRegistrar`).
 	Each implementation must define two static functions through which instance lifetime is managed:
-	- `void* create(PluginArguments&, PluginErrorCallback&)` provides necessary arguments and a function to call in case of errors during instantiation
+	- `void* create(PluginArguments&, PluginErrorCallback&)` provides necessary arguments and a function to call in case of errors during instantiation.
-	- `void destroy(void*)` specifies a pointer to a previously created object that must be deallocated
+	- `void destroy(void*)` specifies a pointer to a previously created object that must be deallocated.
 4. Why is the `ImageMetadata` retrieved separately and as a part of `ImageView` per each frame?
 	This is intentional.
 The call to `metadata()` should return the expected information for the corresponding camera, while the metadata provided as part of each image allows for potential flexibility on a per frame basis.
 5. Why are there two `frame()` functions?